adaltas/node-nikita-docs/src/md/usages/sync_async.md

 Synchronous handlers take an optional "options" argument.
 The function signature is `handler([options])`.

-Error are simply thrown and catched by Nikita.
+Errors are simply thrown and caught by Nikita.
 There is no direct way to modify the status unless asynchronous handlers are called as children.

 ```js
 require('nikita')